Supreme Court rules against Andy Warhol in copyright dispute over Prince portrait - KTVZ

 By Ariane de Vogue, CNN Supreme Court Reporter

-(CNN) — The Supreme Court ruled Thursday that the late Andy Warhol infringed on a photographer’s copyright when he created a series of silk screens based on a photograph of the late singer Prince, in a case that has garnered the attention of the global art world.
+(CNN) — The Supreme Court ruled Thursday that the late Andy Warhol infringed on a photographer’s copyright when he created a series of silk screens based on a photograph of the late singer Prince.

 The ruling was 7-2.